LostRhapsody/blackgate/README.md

 ## Current WIP Feature

-**OIDC Authentication**
-Status: Fields have been added to structs, commands, fields, and inputs.
-Partial logic and functions have been implemented, but not tested or validated, just scaffolded.
-Next step: More OIDC research and implementation planning and testing.
-Claude Sonnet 4 couldn't handle this one entirely solo.

 **Update JWT Extraction Logic**
 Status: The token itself for JWT authentication is expected to be stored in the route record in the current implementation.
 In a production scenario, it's more likely the token will come from the client... to make this make a bit more sense, we may update it to do that instead.
-A bit more research is required.
+A bit more research is required. **OIDC needs the same update**

 **Database Module Updates**
 The database module has been introduced to simplify calling the database and retrieving data.
 It still needs some more updates, and current locations in code need to be refactored to fetch using it instead of sqlx as well.
 Keeps all our queries and database logic organized.